Simon Pooley

 Biography

-Since 2016, I have worked hard to realise this vision for the role, doing research and outreach work in southern Africa and India (including posters, bibliographies, pamphlets and workshops), participating in international conservation networks and publishing and presenting my work on human-crocodilian interactions in international fora.
-I have worked with colleagues in Central and South America and the Caribbean on human-crocodilian interactions, and have successfully motivated to have snakes included in our IUCN Specialist Group on Human-Wildlife Conflict and Coexistence resources on human-wildlife conflicts.
+Since 2016, I have worked hard to realise this vision for the role, doing research and outreach work in southern Africa and India (including posters, bibliographies, pamphlets and workshops), participating in international conservation networks through my work for the International Union for the Conservation of Nature (IUCN) and publishing and presenting my work on human-crocodilian interactions in international fora.
+I have worked with colleagues in Central and South America and the Caribbean on human-crocodilian interactions, and have successfully motivated to have snakes included in our IUCN Specialist Group on Human-Wildlife Conflict and Coexistence readings & resources.

-My research informs my teaching on environmental topics in the Geography Department at Birkbeck, where I am Programme Director of the MSc in Environment and Sustainability.
+My research informs my teaching on environmental topics in the Department of Social Sciences at Birkbeck, where I have been Programme Director of the MSc in Environment and Sustainability since 2020.
 This postgraduate course provides an advanced-level grounding in sustainable responses to a broad range of environmental issues, exploring the relationship between policy, practice and the ecological environment, and the development of effective strategies for addressing the threats and opportunities posed by environmental issues.
+I also teach the module Global Nature Conservation.

 I grew up in nature reserves in northern KwaZulu-Natal, South Africa, where my parents were conservationists whose research focused on crocodilians and the indigenous flora.